 Students appearing for CBSE Class 12 Physics exams should be aware of the exam pattern, which shares the weightage given to every chapter of the subject.
 This article shares the CBSE Class 12 Physics Chapters to get Maximum Marks.
 Students must thoroughly go through them to ensure that they score well…

-CBSE Class 12 Physics Chapters to get Maximum Marks – The Central Board of Secondary Education (CBSE) will conduct the CBSE 12th exams 2026 between February 17 and April 10, 2026.
-The CBSE Class 12 Physics exam 2026 will be held on February 20, 2026.
+CBSE Class 12 Physics Chapters to get Maximum Marks – The Central Board of Secondary Education (CBSE) conducted the CBSE 12th exams 2026 between February 17 and April 10, 2026.
+The CBSE Class 12 Physics exam 2026 was held on February 20, 2026.

 Students preparing for the CBSE 12th Exam 2026 Physics can check below the chapters that must read in order to score high in the subject.
 Along with the prep tips, we have also shared the chapter-wise weightage of marks, and more.